Traditional Field Study Catalog - Healthcare Services

 Latino Health Access (Site #613)

-Accepting students for: Fall: Yes Winter: Yes Spring: Yes Summer 2023: No
+Accepting students for: Fall: Yes Winter: Yes Spring: Yes Summer 2024: TBA

 Placement type: In-person